National Training Centre in partnership with the University of Chester

-Graduates of the Masters programme will be Neuromuscular Therapists who will integrate knowledge and skills developed in this emerging discipline into their current practice and further develop the evidence base and the profession.
+Graduates of the PGDip in Neuromuscular Therapy will integrate knowledge and skills developed in this emerging discipline into their current practice and further develop the evidence base and the profession.
 Graduates who are considering returning to practice will have updated knowledge, skills and practice to facilitate this.

 Graduates will be able to work with clients to profile and plan an appropriate intervention strategy to manage and reduce pain and utilising specialist knowledge gained in myofascial pain will be capable of planning and executing a plan of therapeutic interventions hitherto not a focus of traditional pain management.

 The generic and subject-specific skills developed ensure that graduates of the programme will be well qualified to meet the growing demand for appropriately qualified myofascial and chronic pain specialists with the option for continued study at MSc level, research projects in the work place, lecturing and teaching in both further and higher education.
 Through the efforts of the NTC Careers Officer, our corporate partners and informal links with the health and leisure industry, we will actively encourage employers to recruit students from our Masters degree programme within the many private clinics now established and within health clubs, leisure centres, sports complexes, multidisciplinary clinics and others.
 As many of the course participants will already be qualified in an allied area such as sports therapy, massage, physiotherapy, structural integration, osteopathy, chiropractic and others, they can simply integrate their newly established knowledge and skills to their existing work.

 Students are fully supported by a wide range of services both within the University and in the National Training Centre.
 Admission requirements are clearly set out in promotional materials and due consideration is given to a policy of widening access, participation, diversity and equality.